As a kid I always heard “a cow chews its’ cud,” but I never really knew how does a cow’s stomach work?

-After reading the text, I don’t think the kids quite understood how does a cow’s stomach work, so we set about answering that question.
+After reading the Apologia Land Animals book*, I don’t think the kids quite understood how does a cow’s stomach work, obviously this needed to be solved.

 So, I set up the card table downstairs, dug out the glitter glue, and proceeded to answer the question: how does a cow’s stomach work?

-First I drew up for cows with their digestive system, if I’d planned further ahead than say 2 minutes (see my post on my planning style at The Homeschool Village), I would have drawn one and then scanned it to share with ya’ll, in all it’s awesome quality…… That didn’t happen.
+First I drew up four cows with their digestive system, if I’d planned further ahead than say 2 minutes, I would have drawn one and then scanned it to share with ya’ll, it’s awesome quality…… That didn’t happen.
 Then the kids happily colored the non-digestive system parts.

 Then we colored and labeled the different chamber’s of the cow’s stomach.
 I had to restrain the kids from coloring more than I did.
 You’ll see why it was necessary in a moment.